Borewit/music-metadata-browser/README.md

+# music-metadata-browser

-music-metadata release for the browser
+[music-metadata](https://github.com/Borewit/music-metadata)) release for the browser.

-## ToDo
+## Usage

-Currenttly only a placeholder
+Check the [audio-tag-analyzer](https://github.com/Borewit/audio-tag-analyzer) how it can be used.